Fact checked

 How much can you inherit without paying taxes in Canada?

-There is no inheritance tax in Canada, so theoretically, you can inherit there is no limit.
+There is no inheritance tax in Canada, so theoretically, there is no limit to how much you can inherit without paying taxes for it.
 But final tax income returns and other estate settlement fees shouldn’t be ignored, as monies owing are deducted from the estate before funds are distributed to beneficiaries.

 Is estate planning tax-deductible in Canada?